viviandotdev/ObsidianVault/20 Sources/What happens when an MIT grad quits her cushy tech job?.md

 She realizes she does not really care for vacations, they are actually kind of stressful for her

-Money will buy her happiness
-Money is not free
+Making [[money]] is not free
-It is transactional exchange
-If you give up too much of yourself, you will feel less
+It is transactional exchange, she felt she had to give up a part of herself to make money If you give up too much of yourself, you will feel less